Accommodation in Japan

 Both serviced and unfurnished apartments are available.
 Serviced apartments are usually furnished and offer regular cleaning and concierge services.
 Unfurnished apartments sometimes have basic appliances such as a fridge and washer, but many don’t even have lighting.

 A popular option with expats in Japan is the gaijin house – shared accommodation in large houses.
 The set up at these houses varies from house to house, but usually it is inhabited by young expats and Japanese people who are looking to save money over the course of a short-term stay.
-In some gaijin houses the rooms are mini flatlets with their own bathrooms, while in most others, residents will have their own room but will share a kitchen, bathroom and living areas with the other inhabitants.
+In some gaijin houses the rooms are mini flatlets with their own bathrooms, while in most others residents will have their own room but will share a kitchen, bathroom and living areas with the other inhabitants.

 Finding accommodation in Japan

-It is recommended that expats looking for accommodation in Japan go through a real estate agent as they will understand the local language and be able to provide a list of suitable accommodation to meet an expatriate’s needs.
+It is recommended that expats looking for accommodation in Japan go through a real estate agent as they will understand the local language and be able to provide a list of suitable accommodation to meet an expat’s needs.
 Many landlords are reluctant to rent to foreigners, so it is best to go through an agent, rather than attempting to rent directly from the landlord.

 Available accommodation is also usually advertised in the local media.
 If viewing an apartment, it’s a good idea to take a trusted friend or colleague along who is able to speak Japanese, as most landlords are unlikely to speak English.